puckawayjeff/dotfiles/docs/Examples.md

 The changes are immediately applied because of the symlinks.
 The `dotpull` function:
 1. Auto-stashes any local uncommitted changes
 2. Pulls from GitHub
-3. Runs `install.sh` to ensure symlinks are current
+3. Runs `sync.sh` to ensure symlinks are current
 4. Reloads your shell configuration

 ### Handling Local Uncommitted Changes